encelo/nCine_JobSystem_Presentation/slides.md

 </div>

 - Retrieving a job shows how a `JobId` encodes two pieces of information:
-  - The lower 16 bits store the index in the pool (extracted with the mask)
+  - The lower 16 bits store the index in the pool (extracted with a mask)
   - The upper 16 bits store the job's generation counter (extracted with a right shift)
 - A `JobId` is valid only if the job's current generation matches the encoded one
 - This simple check prevents accidental reuse of stale or recycled identifiers